Bone Densitometry & DEXA Scans in Mobile, AL

 - Let your technologist know if there is a possibility you are pregnant.

-Depending on the equipment used and the parts of the body being examined, the test takes between 10 and 30 minutes.
+Depending on the equipment used and the parts of the body being examined, this particular imaging test may take between 10 to 30 minutes.

 - You may be asked to undress and put on a gown.